MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 sudo ./polykey
 ```

+:::tip Tip
-:::tip When prompted in the terminal, type your administrator password and hit
+When prompted in the terminal, type your administrator password and hit
 enter. :::

 5. Following this, you will get another similar prompt